Indirect detection of Cosmological Constant from interacting open quantum system

-where the parameter $\mu$ represents the coupling between the system and the bath and is taken to be sufficiently small.
+where the parameter $\mu$ represents the coupling strength of the interaction between the $N$ identical spin system with the (environment) thermal bath, where it is modelled by a massless scalar field.
+Since in the presence of the above mentioned type of interaction the problem is not exactly solvable for this reason we need treat such interaction perturbatively and this can only be implemented if we consider the coupling strength is sufficiently small enough compared to the renormalized energy scale $\omega$ i.e. $\mu\ll \omega$.
 Also, it is important to note that in the interaction Hamiltonian we have restricted upto quadratic contribution.
 Any higher order non-linear interactions are avoided for the sake of simplicity, but for a generalised case one can include such contributions in the present analysis.